jmschrei/pomegranate/README.md

 print c.log_probability( 8 )
 ```

 This should return -2.737, -inf, and -3.44 respectively.

 We can also update these distributions using Maximum Likelihood Estimates for the new values.
-Kernel densities will discard previous points and add in the new points, while MixtureDistributions will perform expectation-maximization.
+Kernel densities will discard previous points and add in the new points, while MixtureDistributions will perform expectation-maximization to update the mixture of distributions.

 ```
 c.from_sample([1, 5, 7, 3, 2, 4, 3, 5, 7, 8, 2, 4, 6, 7, 2, 4, 5, 1, 3, 2, 1])
-c
+print c
 ```

 This should result in `MixtureDistribution( [NormalDistribution(3.916, 2.132), ExponentialDistribution(0.99955)], [0.9961, 0.00386] )`.
 All distributions can be trained either as a batch using `from_sample`, or using summary statistics using `summarize` on lists of numbers until all numbers have been fed in, and then `from_summaries` like in the following example which produces the same result: